This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Want to make falafel at home but daunted by frying?
-Here’s the recipe you need: Baked Falafel with canned chickpeas!
-This spin on Classic Falafel distills the traditional flavors into a shortcut that works for weeknights.
-Bake up these tasty balls of savory, herby goodness and dunk them into dips like Avocado Sauce, throw them in a Falafel Sandwich, or top them on a Falafel Salad.
+Bake up these tasty balls of savory, herby goodness and dunk them into dips like tzatziki or tahini sauce, throw them in a falafel sandwich, or add them to a falafel bowl or falafel salad.
 They save well, making them perfect for refrigerating or freezing for quick and easy meals!
 They’re also vegan, vegetarian, and gluten-free.
-Here are the tricks to this quick method.

-Baked falafel with canned chickpeas
+A baked falafel recipe—with canned chickpeas

 Baked Falafel